whitneyburton/portfolios/students/1608-back/megan-talbot/20170301-megan-talbot-m4.markdown

 ## Areas of Emphasis

-During this module, my principal goal was to prepare myself for my career as a sotware developer.
+During this module, my principal goal was to prepare myself for my career as a software developer.
 This meant that I wanted to work on expanding my network, setting up informational interviews, and prep for technical interviews.
 I also wanted to solidify my knowledge of Rails and explore Javascript.
 I'm happy to say that I able to accomplish many of those goals.
-My Javascript knowledge explanded quite a bit, and I'm happy to be more proficient in it.
-I didn't have as much time as I wanted to build my professional network since our coarse load was much bigger than expected, but I am excited to have time for those pursuits in Mod 5.
+My Javascript knowledge expanded quite a bit, and I'm happy to be more proficient in it.
+I didn't have as much time as I wanted to build my professional network since our course load was much bigger than expected, but I am excited to have time for those pursuits in Mod 5.

 ## Rubric Scores